bjchentc/kbd-example/README.md

-Worth noticing is that, from the following PR merged, the KSCAN opetion is deprecated.
+Worth noticing is that, since the following PR merged, the KSCAN opetion has been deprecated completely.

 https://github.com/zephyrproject-rtos/zephyr/pull/86831